ramiiib/ramiii.dev/_posts/2024-02-28-SOC-Automation-Project.md

 ## **Introduction**

-The aim of this project is to develop from scratch a fully integrated Security Orchestration, Automation, and Response (SOAR) solution incorporating Wazuh for intrusion detection & incident response coupled with TheHive for case management.
+The aim of this project is to develop from scratch a fully integrated SOAR (Security Orchestration, Automation, and Response) solution incorporating Wazuh for intrusion detection & incident response coupled with TheHive for case management.
 Additionally, the goal is to create incident response efficiency through effective automated responses with robust logging.
 Inspiration for this project comes from my curiosity to learn about security operations and wanting to develop my skills in developing and integrating different security tools.

 ### Main software to be used

 **Wazuh**
-: Wazuh is an open-source SIEM (Security Information Event Management) system that is used to collect, analyze, aggregate, index, and analyze security-related data which is used to detect intrusions, attacks, vulnerabilities, and malicious activity.
+: Wazuh is an open-source SIEM (Security Information Event Management) system that collects, analyses, aggregates, indexes, and analyses security-related data which is used to detect intrusions, attacks, vulnerabilities, and malicious activity.
 It will be the core intrusion detection system in this project as we monitor security events.

 **TheHive**
-: Another open source platform, it's a 4-in-1 security incident response platform featuring case management, automation, and collaboration tools in addition to threat intelligence support.
+: Another open-source platform, it's a 4-in-1 security incident response platform featuring case management, automation, and collaboration tools in addition to threat intelligence support.
 We'll be using this for our case management system.

 **Shuffle**
 : This will be our SOAR platform to build security workflows and receive alerts, check malware reputation score with VirusTotal and send alert emails.